The first thing you notice about Dan Martinez is his easy smile and warm handshake.

 "The challenge went beyond needing water," he said, gesturing at shelves of towels, bleach, baking soda, health kits, plus baby shampoo and bath toys to get reluctant children to take a shower in a strange place.

 "So now you know why I don't think of Vietnam as much as I used to," he said, standing in a hallway filled with water containers.

 Yet Martinez does think about Vietnam.
-He's involved in an effort to build a Vietnam memorial at the Museum at Warm Springs to honor the community's 38 or so veterans of the conflict.
+He's involved in an effort to build a veterans memorial at The Museum at Warm Springs to honor all of the community's veterans, including 38 or so who served in Vietnam.
 It's about 40% complete, Martinez said.

 "We had to do a better job recognizing our veterans," Martinez said.
 "I can't think of a single family anywhere that doesn't have a member that served in the military."

 Despite the sacrifices he continues to make for his community, he calls it his safe haven.

 "I love my community, and I'm glad I'm home.
 And I kiss the ground I walk on."

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.